M4K51M/Python-Tests/README.md

 # Python-Tests
-Repo for different small test and experiments
+Repo for different small tests and experiments